theislab/sfaira/docs/data.rst

         or from EMAPA (http://www.obofoundry.org/ontology/emapa.html) for mouse
     - .organism: constrained string, {"mouse", "human"}.
 In the future, we will use NCBITAXON (http://www.obofoundry.org/ontology/ncbitaxon.html).
-    - .protocol: unconstrained string, this will constrained to an anatomic ontology in the future, try choosing a term from https://www.ebi.ac.uk/ols/ontologies/efo/terms?iri=http%3A%2F%2Fwww.ebi.ac.uk%2Fefo%2FEFO_0010183&viewMode=All&siblings=false
+    - .assay_sc: unconstrained string, this will constrained to an experimental protocol ontology in the future, try choosing a term from https://www.ebi.ac.uk/ols/ontologies/efo/terms?iri=http%3A%2F%2Fwww.ebi.ac.uk%2Fefo%2FEFO_0010183&viewMode=All&siblings=false
     - .sex: constrained string, {"female", "male"}
     - .state_exact: unconstrained string, try to be concise and anticipate that this field is queried by automatised searches.